highkite/pdfAnnotate/README.md

 # pdfAnnotate

-*pdfAnnotate* allows the annotation of PDF documents in javascript.
-It works in a browser, as well as in a nodejs environment and its intention is to provide a simple interface to annotate PDF documents.
+*pdfAnnotate* allows to annotate PDF documents in javascript.
+It works in a browser, as well as, in a nodejs environment.
+The idea is to provide a simple interface to annotate PDF documents.
 The annotated PDF document can be easily downloaded or further processed.

 **Note:** pdAnnotate is **no** PDF viewer/ renderer.
 It provides an API to create different types of PDF annotations.
 For implementing a web-based PDF editor we recommend to use it in combination with *PDF.js* or a similar renderer.